GreenPG/GreenPG/README.md

 # Hi 👋, I'm Gillian Pasquette

 I'm a recently reconverted developer that learn coding at Ecole 42.
-I'm currently searching for new projects and opportunities.
-I already have experiences in Pyton and C/C++ devlopment.
+I am currently enrolled in the iOS Application Designer and Developer program at Simplon, in partnership with Apple.
+So I'm looking for a work-study program starting in January 2027.
 - 📫 You can reach me via email at pasquettegillian@sfr.fr

 ## Skills